 The high-throughput cultivation and Biodiscovery Platform allows for isolation and investigation of yet unknown microorganisms.
 Subsequently, these can be used as building blocks for synthetic communities.
 The platform is geared towards strictly anaerobic microorganisms, but is universally applicable.

 Wageningen University & Research

-high-throughput cultivation, single-cell based, microfluidic cell sorting, microbioreactor unit, high throughput sample processing unit for biomolecular analyses
+high-throughput cultivation, single-cell based, microfluidic cell sorting, microbioreactor unit, high throughput sample processing unit, anaerobic cultivation

 FREQUENTLY ASKED QUESTIONS